fdxx/pagecounter/README.md

 ## About
-PageCounter is a [Nodejs](https://nodejs.org/) based API for tracking pageviews.
-It uses [MongoDB](https://www.mongodb.com/) or MySQL to store per-page visit data and allows updating and getting pageviews with a simple POST request.
+PageCounter is an API for tracking page views, self-host plan, Use MongoDB or MySQL to store data.

+deployed using Cloudflare Workers and Cloudflare D1 in [main](https://github.com/fdxx/pagecounter) branch.

 ## Run
-Install Nodejs and MongoDB.

 ```bash
 git clone https://github.com/fdxx/pagecounter